tscheuch/cupyd/README.md

 The integration scheme done by **Cupyd** consists of three sequential steps:
 1. A spatial integration between the [SWMM] and [MODFLOW] elements
 2. A coupled model simulation with a spatio-temporal data exchange
-3. Finally, a post processing with results analysis
+3. Finally, a post-processing stage with results analysis

 ### 1. Spatial integration between the SWMM and MODFLOW elements